 Radisson Blu Aalborg is a slightly more modern hotel, and it appeals to everyone visiting Aalborg for pleasure.
 It is located right by the water, and it is directly connected to Aalborg Casino.
 Jomfru Ane Gade, the main street in Aalborg for bars, clubs and restaurants, is just a short walk away.
 So Radisson Blue is definitely perfect if you’re looking to entertain yourself in Aalborg!

 Overall, you can expect a great stay, since the rooms are modern and nice.
-The service is awesome, you can eat breakfast right at the hotel in the morning, and there is also a gym with equipment, showers and sauna.
-The staff speaks five different languages (English, German, French, Italian and Russian) aside from Danish.
+The service is awesome, you can eat breakfast right at the hotel in the morning, and there is also a gym with equipment, showers and a sauna.
+Members of the staff speak five different languages (English, German, French, Italian and Russian) in addition to Danish.

 As something unique, you can bring your pets if you’re staying with Radisson Blu, although it costs a small extra fee.